nuords-software/nuords-proxy/doc/CONFIG.md

   **Format:** Integer
   **Default**: 4073

-  If none of target servers is NuoRDS, then disable the NuoRDS info protocol by setting info_port = 0.
   If you are running NuoRDS Server on the same host, you should change this info port to avoid conflicts.

 - The info request period in seconds.